-Where a shortfall in capacity is identified, the Council has in the past, and potentially would in the future appoint suitably qualified and competent contractors to assist in carrying out interventions in food establishments.
+Where a shortfall in capacity is identified, the Council has, and will continue to appoint suitably qualified and competent contractors to assist in carrying out interventions in food establishments.

 Contractors will need to satisfy the competency requirements outlined within the Competency framework of the Food Law Code of Practice (Wales), be validated and authorised by the Local Authority.